theBrianCui/CSC-143-Notes/04.13-Introductions_Cmd_Git/README.md

 An **interface** is a set of interactions made available by a system.

- - A grocery store accepts money as a forw2payment (instead of labor - raising chickens, w2
+ - A grocery store accepts money as a for payment (instead of labor - raising chickens)

- - `javac` takes a minimum of one argumenw2e file to be compiled.
+ - `javac` takes a minimum of one argumene file to be compiled.
- - `java` takes a minimum of one argumentw2 class to be executed.
+ - `java` takes a minimum of one argument class to be executed.

 Abstraction and interfaces go hand-in-hand, and will be a recurring theme for this class.